databricks/genai-cookbook/genai_cookbook/nbs/1-introduction-to-rag.md

 ## What is retrieval-augmented generation?

 Retrieval-augmented generation (RAG) is a technique that enables a large language model (LLM) to generate enriched responses by augmenting a user’s prompt with supporting data retrieved from an outside information source.
-By incorporating this retrieved information, RAG enables the LLM to generate more accurate, higher quality responses compared not augmenting the prompt with additional context.
+By incorporating this retrieved information, RAG enables the LLM to generate more accurate, higher quality responses compared to not augmenting the prompt with additional context.

 For example, suppose you are building a question-and-answer chatbot to help employees answer questions about your company’s proprietary documents.
 A standalone LLM won’t be able to accurately answer questions about the content of these documents if it was not specifically trained on them.
 The LLM might refuse to answer due to a lack of information or, even worse, it might generate an incorrect response.